Skip to content

 • specific syntax such as for loop statement and with context manager statement.

-Additionally, you can even customize the class creation at runtime using metaprogramming that make your code simple and powerful.
+You can customize new types using meta-programming that make your code simple and powerful.